-For maps and information on trail conditions, visit the NH Trails Bureau at www.nhstateparks.org/activities/snowmobiling/trail-conditions.
 Also consider joining a local snowmobile or OHRV club.
 These organizations and their volunteers are a valuable asset and work to obtain landowner permission, maintain trails, and educate riders.
-So get outside, be safe, and enjoy New Hampshire's beauty!
+Happy riding!

 Scott R. Mason Executive Director NH Fish and Game Department